immutability-io/vault-ethereum/README.md

 vault_plugins
 ```

-And peak at the Vault configuration file:
+And peek at the Vault configuration file:

 ```
 $ cat ~/etc/vault.d/vault.hcl